 Since 2008, the number of former structurally deficient bridges has dropped from 543 to 416, a decline of more than 23 percent.
-As of October 1, 2014, the ABP Program has completed 160 bridge projects, with another 29 bridge projects currently in construction and an additional 5 bridge projects scheduled to start construction within the next calendar year.
+As of May 1, 2015, the ABP has completed 167 bridge projects, with another 26 bridge projects in construction and an additional 6 bridge projects scheduled to start construction within the next calendar year.
 Over the course of the eight-year ABP program, more than 250 bridges will be replaced or repaired.